 - Open up the rip to reveal both sides of the tear.

-- Apply a first coat of an adhesive to both surfaces.
+- Apply a first coat of the adhesive to both surfaces.
 The glue can be applied with a short bristle brush or painter’s brush.
 Do not press the sides together.